|2003-2004 Bundesliga title|

 Born in Prague, Czechoslovakia, Votava started learning his football trade at local FK Dukla.
 However, his parents left the country during the Prague Spring.
 He began playing professionally with Borussia Dortmund in 1974.
 He subsequently moved to Atlético Madrid in 1982, winning the Copa del Rey in 1985.
 In 1986, he joined Werder Bremen, winning the Cup Winners' Cup in 1992.

 DM: Dieter Elits (Germany)

-He played 390 matches for SV Werder Bremen, his only club during his whole professional career, and scored seven goals.
+Elits played 390 matches for SV Werder Bremen, his only club during his whole professional career, and scored seven goals.
 Eilts is regarded as one of the finest discoveries of legendary coach Otto Rehhagel.
 He won the Cup Winners' Cup in 1992.
 Elits also had 31 caps betweem 1993 and 1997.
 At the European Championship of 1996, he was a key player as Die Mannschaft won it.

 CM/DM: Torsten Frings (Germany)

-Remembered for his career with Werder Brenen, but also played for Borussia Dortmund, Bayern Munich and Toronto FC.
-Capped 79 times.
-He played in both 2002 and 2006 WC Finals as well as Euro 2008 and 2004.
+Frings was remembered for his career with his two stints with Werder Brenen, but also played for Borussia Dortmund, Bayern Munich and Toronto FC.
+He was capped 79 times.
+He played in both 2002 and 2006 World Cup Finals as well as Euro 2008 and 2004.
 He was suspended for the semi-final of the World Cup Finals against Italy after he received a controversial ban after involving in a brawl against Argentina in the quarterfinal.